Homelessness in Our Community

 Programs and Services

-Medicine Hat Community Housing Society –Outreach Department serves as the coordinated access system into housing first programs in the community.
-Housing Link assesses the housing and support needs of individuals and families that are homeless or at imminent risk of becoming homeless including those being transitioned and/or discharged into homelessness from community-based Provincial or Federal systems/facilities treatment, hospital, and child welfare, using the SPDAT.
+Medicine Hat Community Housing Society –Outreach Department serves as the coordinated access system into housing with supports programs in the community.
+Housing Link assesses the housing and support needs of individuals and families that are homeless or at imminent risk of becoming homeless including those being transitioned and/or discharged into homelessness from community-based provincial or federal systems/facilities treatment, hospital, and child welfare, using the SPDAT.
 Upon completion of the assessment, a referral to the most appropriate program is made.

 Housing loss prevention efforts focus on providing financial assistance for individuals and families who have a Notice to Vacate due to non-payment of rent for a one-month time period.
 The individual or family is required to have a verified 6+ month sustained rental history, do not require any case management or additional support services, and have explored other options for rental arrears payment.
 Payment for rental arrears shall be paid directly to the landlord and/or property management company.

-Housing First provides housing with supports through intensive case management (ICM) for individuals and families who experience chronic and episodic homelessness and who present with higher acuity needs.
+Medicine Hat Community Housing Society, through Housing Link, provides housing with supports through intensive case management (ICM) for individuals and families who experience chronic and episodic homelessness and who present with higher acuity needs.
 The duration of the program is approximately 12 months.

 Permanent Supportive Housing (PSH) is an evidence-based intervention that links permanent, affordable housing with flexible, voluntary support services to assist with housing retention and independent living.
 It is primarily targeted to individuals who have a history, or are at risk of, housing instability that are currently living in the private rental market or non-sustainable housing situations.